lad-sapienza/BraDypUS/bdus-docs/migration-from-v3.md

 **insecure** feature and totally relied in external settings (FTP account) that are not always available out-of-the-box.
 No GUI alternative is available.

+### Deprecated print.sqlSum
+The function `print.sqlSum` in the templates has been deprecated and no replacement has been provided.
+The funcion is scarcely (if never) use.d

 ---

 ## Database schema